Yorkshire Dales WalksWalking Routes & Hiking Trails

 Malhamdale & Malham Cove Walks

 Walking Highlights.
-Malham is an excellent area for walking.
+Some of my favourite Yorkshire Dales walks are in the area around Malham.
 Personal highlights include the easy walk to Malham Cove, any walks including Gordale Scar and the 'five-star' walk from Malham Tarn to Malham Cove returning via the Watlowes dry valley.

 Where to stay - Malham is the prefered centre for walking in this area.
 However Settle and Gargrave are convenient alternatives.